Table of Contents

 Executive sessions would include the board dean/director, but all other Tufts staff would not attend that portion of the meeting.
 The decision as to whether or not an executive session is needed, and how much of the agenda it should occupy, would be determined by the board chair and the board dean as the agenda is planned.

 Research and other presentations to the board should put the school’s best foot forward by presenting recent work by new faculty, renovation plans, or other current topics of interest.
-Care should be taken to keep the agenda from becoming overcrowded with presentation, however, so that time for open discussion among board members is not sacrificed.
+Care should be taken to keep the agenda from becoming overcrowded with presentation so that time for open discussion among board members is not sacrificed.

 Back to Top